Muskrat Falls landslides show dam built in danger zone: opponents

 "Right now we're getting tidbits of information.
 It's being dribbled out to us as Gilbert Bennett sees fit, and it's all rhetoric," she said.

-Benefiel and Martin want an independent review conducted on the quality of the clay and the areas conditions, and said they need to know more about Nalcor's plans.
+Benefiel and Martin want an independent review conducted on the quality of the clay and the areas conditions.
+They say they need to know more about Nalcor's plans.

 But Nalcor said it isn't hiding anything from the public.